Welcome to The School of Health and Rehabilitation Sciences (SHRS)

 If either the student or his or her assigned advisor prefers, the student can choose another advisor.
 The student must obtain a Change of Academic Advisor form, located on the SHRS website under forms, complete the form and secure the required signatures, and return the form to the Office of Student Services.
 As a general rule, students who have more than 50% of the credits required for graduation should not initiate change of advisor procedures.

-More information on Advisor responsibilities can be found in the SHRS Undergraduate Handbook
+More information on Advisor roles and responsibilities can be found in the SHRS Undergraduate Handbook

 Plan of Study